X-ray magnetic circular dichroism and resonant inelastic X-ray scattering explained: role of many-body correlation and valence fluctuations: Results

-We further explore RIXS and RIXS-MCD spectra [see the detail in Methods section].
-By monitoring $\Delta E$ for each $E_{\rm in}$ through RIXS measurement [see Fig.~\ref{Fig1}(b) and (c)], we generate a map of LSMO as functions of $\Delta E$ and $E_{\rm in}$ by summing the maps measured with RCP and LCP at $T = 25$ K. Figure~\ref{Fig1}(c) is a magnified view of the RIXS map over the Mn $L$-edge region, where we identify quasi-elastic, $dd$-excitation, CT, and fluorescence signals.
-The quasi-elastic ($\Delta E \sim 0$) includes not only the elastic but also phonon and magnon contributions due to the spectrometer's energy resolution of 1.5 eV~\cite{ament2011resonant,ghiringhelli2004low,ghiringhelli2006resonant}.
-Mn's $dd$-excitation ($\Delta E \sim -3$ eV) and CT ($-10$ eV $< \Delta E < -3$ eV) are well pronounced [see the theoretical analysis in next section].
+We further explore RIXS and RIXS-MCD spectra (see the detail in Methods section).
+By monitoring $\Delta E$ for each $E_{\rm in}$ through RIXS measurement (see Fig.~\ref{Fig1}(b) and (c)), we generate a map of LSMO as functions of $\Delta E$ and $E_{\rm in}$ by summing the maps measured with RCP and LCP at $T = 25$ K. Figure~\ref{Fig1}(c) is a magnified view of the RIXS map over the Mn $L$-edge region, where we identify quasi-elastic, $dd$-excitation, CT, and fluorescence signals.
+The quasi-elastic ($\Delta E \sim 0$) includes not only the elastic but also phonon and magnon contributions (typically on the energy scale of tens to hundreds of meV) due to the spectrometer's energy resolution of 1.5 eV~\cite{ament2011resonant,ghiringhelli2004low,ghiringhelli2006resonant}.
+Mn's $dd$-excitation ($\Delta E \sim -3$ eV) and CT ($-10$ eV $< \Delta E < -3$ eV) are well pronounced (see the theoretical analysis in next section).
 The fluorescence appears along the diagonal direction guided with dashed lines in Fig.~\ref{Fig1}(c).

 The RIXS-MCD map, obtained from the difference of two RIXS maps with RCP and LCP incident photons, is presented in Fig.~\ref{Fig1}(d).
 We observe the strong dependency of the RIXS-MCD map on the incident photon energy, showing the separation of RCP and LCP dominant spectra.
 Positive and negative RIXS-MCD signals are extended over the loss energy when the incident energy is at around the XMCD absorption peaks.
 It supports that the overall fluorescence features of XMCD correspond well to the XMCD features measured using the total electron yield (TEY) mode at the Mn $L_{2,3}$ edges.